TurboFreeze/dp-robust-filter/README.md

 ### Reproducibility

-`compareDPMeanEstimators.m` and `compareDPMeanEstimatorsMore.m` contains all the evaluation code for reproducing all figures in the paper.
+`compareDPMeanEstimators.m` contains all the evaluation code for reproducing all figures in the paper. `compareDPMeanEstimatorsFunctional.m` contains experimental code on using corruption values that are a function of data set size.